Container Networking

 Kubernetes Networking 101: IP-per-pod-model

 Kubernetes network namespace has two fundamental abstractions – Pods and Services.
 Pods are essentially scheduling ATOMs in Kubernetes.
-They represent a group of containers, tightly integrated, sharing resources and fate.
+They represent a group of tightly integrated containers that share resources and fate.
 An example of an application container grouping in a Pod might be a file puller and a web server.

 Frontend / Backend tiers usually fall outside this category as they can be scaled separately.
 Pods share a network namespace and talk to each other as local hosts.

 Pods are assigned a private IP that is routable within the internal fabric.
 Docker doesn’t give you an IP; you must do weird things like going through a host and exposing a port.
-Not a great idea, as you may have issues and operational complexities with the deployment of ports.
+This is not a great idea, as port deployment may have issues and operational complexities.

 Container network and services

 The second abstraction is services.
-Services is a similar analogy to that of a load balancer.
+Services are similar to a load balancer.
 They are groups of Pods that act as one.
 It may be better to reference the service with an IP address, not a Pod.
 This is because Pods can go away, but services are more dedicated.

-A typical flow would be something like this – a client on a cluster looks for IP for a particular service.
+A typical flow would be something like this: a client on a cluster looks for IP for a particular service.
 The Kubernetes nodes that it is running on do an iptables DNAT.
-Instead of going to the service, it reroutes to the Kube proxy.
-The Kube proxy is a proxy running on every Kubernetes node.
+Instead of going to the service, it reroutes to the Kube proxy, which is a proxy running on every Kubernetes node.

 It programs iptables rules to trap access to service IPs and redirect them to the backends using round-robin load balancing.
-It places a watch on the API server to know what pods are active and ready to serve requests.
+It also watches the API server to determine which pods are active and ready to serve requests.

 Several implementations include Google Compute Engine, Flannel, Calico, and OVS with GRE/VxLAN to support the IP-per-pod model.
 OpenVSwitch connects Pods on different hosts with GRE or VxLAN.
 The Linux bridge replaces the docker0 bridge, encapsulating traffic to and from Pods.
 Flannel may also be used with Kubernetes.